Carnivals from the Basque Country: Joaldunak

 The Joaldunak are the protagonists from the Ituren and Zubieta carnivals in Navarre which are held on the Monday and Tuesday after the last Sunday in January.
-One of the notable characteristics of the Joaldunak is that they wear a pair of large cow bells tied tightly around their waist which they ring in a loud, rhythmic and atavistic dirge.
+One of the notable characteristics of the Joaldunak is that they wear a pair of large cowbells tied tightly around their waist which they ring in a loud, rhythmic, and atavistic dirge.
 They also wear a tall conical hat with coloured ribbons and a thick sheepskin over their shoulders.
 In their hands they hold a horse hair whip which they flick in front of them as they march.

 On the Monday of carnivals, a troupe of Joaldunak from Zubieta, visit the village of Ituren where they are greeted by the locals who are dressed up as witches and demons.
 There is then a grand feast in Ituren village hall.
-On the Tuesday morning a troupe of Joaldunak from Ituren then march over to Zubieta where they are greeted by the villagers of Zubieta who are also dressed as demons and witches.
-Afterwards there is a large feast in Ituren village hall.
+On Tuesday morning, a troupe of Joaldunak from Ituren then march over to Zubieta where they are greeted by the villagers of Zubieta who are also dressed as demons and witches.
+Afterwards, there is a large feast in Ituren village hall.
 The Joaldunak and the carnivals in Ituren and Zubieta have attracted much anthropological interest and some argue that they are the oldest pagan, pre-indoeuropean carnivals in Europe.

 Zalmantzain

-This is the protagonist of the dance of the Maskarada from Zuberoa, which lasts from the start of the carnivals and end on Tuesday.
-They celebrate it doing a show.
-In this shoe there are two different groups: the black ones and the red ones.
+This is the protagonist of the dance of the Maskarada from Zuberoa, which lasts from the start of the carnivals and ends on Tuesday.
+They celebrate it by doing a show.
+In this shoe, there are two different groups: the black ones and the red ones.
 The red ones are the characters that are elegantly and cleanly dressed (we can find Zalmantzain in this group).
 And the black ones are dressed as poor people.
 During the procession along the village, the black ones tried to annoy the red ones.
-When they arrive to the main square the red ones dance typical basque dances.
+When they arrive at the main square the red ones dance typical basque dances.

 Miel Otxin

 This is one of the principal characters of the carnivals on Monday and Tuesday in Lantz.
-With him, other ones appear like: Ziripot, Zaldiko and Txatxoa.
+With him, other ones appear like Ziripot, Zaldiko, and Txatxoa.

 Miel Otxin is a three-meter-tall doll made of straw.
-A Txatxo take him on his shoulders during the celebrations.
+A Txatxo takes him on his shoulders during the celebrations.
 Zaldiko is a centaur, a man dressed up as a horse.
 The Txatxos have different ways of dressing up.
-But they are always colorful and they wear a broom in their hands, their face covered and a colorful conical hut.
+But they are always colorful and they wear a broom in their hands, their face covered, and a colorful conical hut.
 The celebration starts on Monday.
-All this characters go out to the street.
+All these characters go out to the street.
 The Txatxos go around singing and dancing.
 Zaldiko tries to throw Ziripot and this one falls several times because he is a little bit clumsy.
 On Tuesday, the only character that goes out is Miel Otxin.
 The Txatxos carry him to the main square and here they judge him.
 They shoot him twice and they kill him.
 After that, they cut his body into pieces and they burn him.